ansible-collections/cloud-content-handbook/GUIDELINES/PR_submission_and_review_guidelines.md

 - Enforce adherence to [coding standards and style guidelines]((https://github.com/ansible-collections/cloud-content-handbook/blob/main/GUIDELINES/coding_guidelines.md).
 [Automated tools](https://github.com/ansible-collections/cloud-content-handbook/blob/main/CI/README.md#what-checks-are-run) are leveraged to catch common issues related to coding standards.
 - Identify and address any instances of code duplication.
 Encourage the use of shared functions or modules where applicable.
 - Confirm consistency with coding patterns and practices across the entire codebase.
 - Verify that the code adheres to licensing requirements and complies with legal standards.
+Refer [the note](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_in_groups.html) for more information on licensing requirements.
+- Verify that tests have been added or updated to cover all changes to the code.
 - Verify that any new or updated tests were executed and passed in the Continuous Integration (CI) environment.

 # Pull Request Submission Guidelines